 8. Hyderabad Bangalee Samity Durga Puja, Hyderabad

 They put up their first puja pandal way back in 1942.
-Today it is one of the most popular pujas of the city, thanks to the impressive décor of the pandal and the organized arrangement of food stalls and eateries.
+Today it is one of the most popular pujas in the city, thanks to the impressive décor of the pandal and the organized arrangement of food stalls and eateries.

 9. SMCA Durga Puja, Chennai

 This puja, organized by the South Madras Cultural Association, is undoubtedly the most popular one in Chennai.
-Starting from Anjali and bhog during the day to cultural programs in the evening, you can experience everything here.
+Starting from Anjali and Bhog during the day to cultural programs in the evening, you can experience everything here.

 10. Koregaon Park, Pune